-If you have read the half lap drivel, you will know it was 4/3/2/1/3/2/1 in terms of the number of lunatics on the run at different spots.
+If you have read the half lap drivel, you will know it was 4/3/2/1/3/2/1 in terms of the number of lunatics on the run at any one time.
 It all worked just fine, mainly with pubs and some camping.
 Bill and I have done the Tassie ride before, about 10 years ago, and it was a hoot.
 Probably the best riding I have ever done.
-I was on the Mantis then, this year the Vulcan with considerably less ground clearance.. could be interesting.
+I was on the Mantis then, this year it's the Vulcan with considerably less ground clearance.. could be interesting.

 The plot is we arrive at Station Pier from all part of Oz on 25th, and take it from there.

 Compared to the 1/2 lap, this is pretty easy.
 Here to Tassie, round Tassie, and back I reckon that's an oil change and about 5,000 kms.
 I have met guys on un-gentlemanly bikes like Ducatis who 'do' Tassie (at Warp 4 speed) carrying only changes of undies, socks and and the odd T-shirt.
 While this may be their gig, it is essentially uncivilised.
 Some comfort, the normal crap for we have a breakdown, or, blow a tyre thinking is needed, as well as room to store the best quality fruits of the grape and barley are essentials.
 We are all in our 60's and none of us are on 'crouch rockets'.

 Down To The Boat: